mobidic/MobiCNV/README.md

 Put all your coverage files in a single directory which you can provide as input for MobiCNV.

+The coverage files must be named following this template:

+sampleID[._]coverage.(tsv|csv)

+Example: RS2412.coverage.csv or RS2412_coverage.tsv...

+The sampleID might be important as this is the string MobiCNV will use to match samples in the VCF files if provided (recommanded).

 ### Options

 #### Use a gene panel